-Let’s say you’re well-qualified in your technical skills, for instance in programming, planning, network administration and so forth.
+Let’s say you’re well-qualified in your technical skills, for instance in designing, writing, network administration and so forth.
 These valuable skills have undoubtedly helped you reach where you are today.
 But what if you’re switching from a purely technical role to one that requires more teamwork, for instance, project management?

-Or on the flip side, what if you want to formalize your experience with a relevant certification in project management?
+Or on the flip side, what if you want to formalise your experience with a relevant certification in project management?

 There are many options when it comes to project management credentials.
 The main one that most people seek is Project Management Professional, which is the de facto standard for many US businesses.

-In Australia, there are also some courses run by training companies (RTO) that offer a similar qualification, such as a Diploma of Project Management.
-We, as Living Planit, provide the qualification which is endorsed by AIPM.
-However, it is important to note that all these routes involve some degree of commitment and financial costs from you and your company.
+In Australia, there are also many courses run by registered training organisation (RTO) that offer a similar qualification, such as a Diploma of Project Management.
+However, it is important to note that all these routes involve some degree of commitment and financial costs from you or your company.